lowqualitysoarin/AC-WS-Tools/Pravus-Weapon-Support-101/Basic Setup.md

 # And you are done!

 You've finish the basic setup of your Pravus Framework supported firearm.
-Export the weapon and try it out.
+Export the weapon with the Pravus Framework Mutator enabled and try it out.

 <br     />